ehansis/til/pages/attrs_dataclasses_results.md

-# Wrap your Python results in dataclass or attrs
+# Wrap your Python analytics results in dataclass or attrs

 When writing data queries or analysis functions, it is often necessary to pass back multiple result values.
-As an example, let's assume that you write a query for the average number of posts per day for a user, which passes back
+As an example, let's assume that you write a query function for the average number of posts per day for a user, which passes back

-* The user's numerical ID
+* the user's numerical ID,
-* The user's nick name
+* the user's nick name,
-* The total number of posts by that user
+* the total number of posts by that user and
-* The average number of posts per day
+* the average number of posts per day.

 ## Your options